OronNadiv/drnadiv.com/content/blog/whole-food-plant-based-nutrition--my-journey/index.md

 ![WHO Breastfeeding Global Target](./infographic-breastfeeding.jpg)

-The United States, along with many other Western countries with strong dairy industries, strongly promotes dairy as part of a health diet. **Dairy (along with fruits, vegetables, grains and protein) is part of the USDA [my plate](https://www.choosemyplate.gov/), and I never thought to question it.**
+The United States, along with many other Western countries with strong dairy industries, promotes dairy as part of a healthy diet. **Dairy (along with fruits, vegetables, grains and protein) is part of the USDA [my plate](https://www.choosemyplate.gov/), and I never thought to question it.**

 However, as I started to learn more about plant-based nutrition, I came across the [Canadian government's nutrition guidelines](https://food-guide.canada.ca/en/)?!!**